marc2332/bliss/doc/docs/installation.md

 _simulated_ beamline the following steps have to be taken:

-1) Install BLISS in a [conda environment](installation.md#installation-outside-esrf) or activate an existing conda env. in which BLISS is installed.
+1) Install BLISS in a [conda environment](installation.md#installation-outside-esrf) or activate an existing conda environment, in which BLISS is installed.

 2) Install additional dependencies for the test environment